TRU Lingo — Learn the Language of University

 A group of courses that combine to provide skills and learning leading to a certificate, diploma or degree.

 A Provost is a senior administrative officer in Canadian colleges and universities.
-The Provost's Office supports access to academic learning and teaching environments; ensures that students, faculty and staff have the best possible opportunities for intellectual growth; and allocates resources in support of TRU’s academic, research and strategic priorities
+The Provost's Office supports access to academic learning and teaching environments; ensures that students, faculty and staff have the best possible opportunities for intellectual growth; and allocates resources in support of TRU’s academic and research priorities.

 The selection of individual courses after completion of all required admission procedures.
 Full payment of fees is usually required to finalize your registration.
 TRU students register online with myTRU.